 There are lots of opinions about what a local church should look like, but at its CORE, the local church is a body of believers who “should” have the goal of effectively reaching people who don’t have a relationship with God and making their faith-journey as easy as possible.

 The truth is that lots of people want to connect with God, but the local church scares them to death.

 The church exists as the vehicle of the Gospel of Christ, and to fulfill that role, we have to create weekend experiences that both saved and lost people love to attend.
 They won’t ever get to the inner courts if they don’t feel good at the front door.

 That starts with us Realizing some things about the Guests who show up.

 This world is full of empty promises.
-Not that financial, career, and personal goals aren’t good – but they never fill the God-sized gap in all of our lives.
+Not that financial, career, and personal goals aren’t good – but they never fill the God-sized gap in all our lives.
 People are searching for something that brings real fulfillment.
-They’re hungry for something that will give them peace, strength and certainty.
+They’re hungry for something that will give them peace, strength, and certainty.

 They may have lots of things going well in their lives, but always remember, when they show up, they’re searching.

 People enter your parking lot, and at first glance, they look like everything is fine.
 Their family is solid, their career is solid, their mindset is strong, and their kids are fine.
 But here’s something to remember: They’re faking It.